Once upon a time, lighting was about function and utilitarian necessity. But light fixtures today are about drama.

 Niche Modern, The Brava Collection

-The Brava Collection consists of the Brava Tall and its broader counterpart, the Brava Wide.
-These handmade glass pieces are suspended from low-voltage coaxial cables and illuminated by a hidden custom LED source within a premium glass holder.
-The pieces are perfect for grand installations, each standing alone or pair together to create a bespoke arrangement reminiscent of stars in the night sky, the company says.
-It comes in four colorways – crystal clear, fig, gray and an ombra gradient featuring milky-white opaline fading to crystal clear.
-The products are handmade in the company’s Beacon, N.Y., factory.
-Four metal finishes are available.
+The Brava Collection includes the Brava Tall and its broader counterpart, the Brava Wide.
+These handmade glass pieces hang from low-voltage coaxial cables and are illuminated by a hidden custom LED source inside a premium glass holder.
+The pieces are perfect for grand installations, standing alone or paired to create a bespoke arrangement reminiscent of stars in the night sky, per the company.

 [ Read More: Sabin Debuts New Taper Light Made from Recycled Felt ]